fog/fog/lib/fog/rackspace/docs/block_storage.md

 	volume.destroy

-**Note**: You cannot delete a volume once you have created a snapshot from it.
+**Note**: You cannot delete a volume until all of its dependent snaphosts have been deleted.

 ## List Snapshots

-To retrieve a list of all snapshots:
+To retrieve a list of snapshots:

 	service.snapshots